hannibal002/SkyHanni/FEATURES.md

   + Tracks items and profit obtained from mining ender nodes and killing normal endermen.
 + **Harp Keybinds** - NetheriteMiner
   + In Melodys Harp, press buttons with your number row on the keyboard instead of clicking.
++ **Teleport Pad Compact Name**
+  + Hide the 'Warp to' and 'No Destination' texts over teleport pads.
+  + Only on Private island.
++ **Inventory Numbers**
+  + Show the number of the teleport pads inside the 'Change Destination' inventory as stack size.
+  + Only on Private island.